What is quantitative easing?

 What are the risks?

-The biggest concern is that pumping more money into the economy could ultimately lead to an inflation problem, though at present, the issue is that eurozone inflation is too low.
+The biggest concern is that pumping more money into the economy could ultimately lead to an inflation problem.

-When inflation is close to zero, a bit more upward pressure on prices can be seen as a good thing.
-But some politicians and economists have opposed the idea of QE in principle, because they believe in the long run, there's a danger that it could create too much inflation.
+When inflation is close to zero, as it is in the UK and the eurozone at the moment, a bit more upward pressure on prices can be seen as a good thing.
+But some politicians and economists have opposed the idea of QE in principle, because they believe in the long run there's a danger that it could create too much inflation.

 Others argue that the extra money has just bolstered the price of some assets such as shares and property in some countries.